Boron: History

 The word boron was coined from borax, the mineral from which it was isolated, by analogy with carbon, which boron resembles chemically.

 Borax in its mineral form (then known as tincal) first saw use as a glaze, beginning in China circa 300 AD.
 Some crude borax traveled westward, and was apparently mentioned by the alchemist Jabir ibn Hayyan around 700 AD.
 Marco Polo brought some glazes back to Italy in the 13th century.
-Georgius Agricola, in around 1600 AD, reported the use of borax as a flux in metallurgy.
+Georgius Agricola, in around 1600, reported the use of borax as a flux in metallurgy.
 In 1777, boric acid was recognized in the hot springs (soffioni) near Florence, Italy, at which point it became known as sal sedativum, with ostensible medical benefits.
-The mineral was named sassolite, after Sasso Pisano in Italy.
+The mineral was named sassolite after Sasso Pisano in Italy.
 Sasso was the main source of European borax from 1827 to 1872, when American sources replaced it.
-Boron compounds were relatively rarely used until the late 1800s when Francis Marion Smith's Pacific Coast Borax Company first popularized and produced them in volume at low cost.
+Boron compounds were rarely used until the late 1800s when Francis Marion Smith's Pacific Coast Borax Company first popularized and produced them in volume at low cost.

 Boron was not recognized as an element until it was isolated by Sir Humphry Davy and by Joseph Louis Gay-Lussac and Louis Jacques Thénard.
-In 1808 Davy observed that electric current sent through a solution of borates produced a brown precipitate on one of the electrodes.
+In 1808, Davy observed that electric current sent through a solution of borates produced a brown precipitate on one of the electrodes.
 In his subsequent experiments, he used potassium to reduce boric acid instead of electrolysis.
 He produced enough boron to confirm a new element and named it boracium.
 Gay-Lussac and Thénard used iron to reduce boric acid at high temperatures.
 By oxidizing boron with air, they showed that boric acid is its oxidation product.
 Jöns Jacob Berzelius identified it as an element in 1824.
 Pure boron was arguably first produced by the American chemist Ezekiel Weintraub in 1909.

-Preparation of elemental boron in the laboratory

-The earliest routes to elemental boron involved the reduction of boric oxide with metals such as magnesium or aluminium.
-However, the product is almost always contaminated with borides of those metals.
-Pure boron can be prepared by reducing volatile boron halides with hydrogen at high temperatures.
-Ultrapure boron for use in the semiconductor industry is produced by the decomposition of diborane at high temperatures and then further purified by the zone melting or Czochralski processes.

-The production of boron compounds does not involve the formation of elemental boron, but exploits the convenient availability of borates.